edulinq/python-utils/README.md

 ```

 #### Local Configuration

-Local configuration are options that are specific to a project or directory, they are useful for options relevant only to the work within that context.
+Local configuration are options that are specific to a project or directory, these are useful for options relevant only to a specific project/directory.
 Local configuration files are searched in multiple locations, the first file found is used.
 The local config search order is:
 1. `edq-config.json` in the current directory.